heritagefund/decision-records/product/012-conduct-a-limited-pilot.md

 This means that the readiness of the service for private beta will become a potential dependency for the launch of the marketing campaign if we want to use this as part of the pilot.
 We will need to work closely with Business Delivery colleagues in Scotland to ensure this dependency is managed effectively, and staff have the information they need to advise and support applicants and prospective applicants.

-We will need to identify if there are key decision makers who need to agree to this proposal not represented within the Project Board, for example Exec, and the timescales they work to.
-Assumption is that this can be agreed by Sue Bowers and Eilish McGuinness.
+We will need to identify if there are key decision makers who need to agree to this proposal not represented within the Project Board, for example Executive Board, and the timescales they work to.
+Assumption is that this can be agreed by the Director of Investment and Executive Director of Business Delivery.

 We will need to undertake some further analysis and set some key updated metrics for our private beta to validate that our understanding of the makeup of this cohort meets the needs we have to be able to proceed to a public beta or extended private beta for other regions, campaigns and open programmes, and to ensure that we can use the private beta to identify any obstacles to scaling, roll out, or further iteration of the service to support the goal of a national service for all grant programmes.